Packages and Binaries:

 Replaced with the envelope-sender.

-Replaced with the envelope-recipient(s).
+Replaced with the envelope-recipient(s) set by the "--bcc"

 Replaced with the current time in a format suitable for